elipapa/markdown-cv/index.md

 ## Currently

-ESPRC-funded PhD student in AI and music at the __Centre for Digital Music - Queen Mary, University of London__
+EPSRC-funded PhD student in AI and music at the __Centre for Digital Music - Queen Mary, University of London__

 ### Research interests